openid/authzen/authorization-api-1_0.md

 ~~~
 {: #example-response-request-id title="Example HTTP response with a Request Id"}

-## Principals {#principals}
+## Subjects {#subjects}
-A Principal is the user or robotic principal about whom the Authorization API is being invoked.
-The Principal may be requesting access at the time the Authorization API is invoked, or the Principal may be of interest in a Search API call.
+A Subject is the user or robotic principal about whom the Authorization API is being invoked.
+The Subject may be requesting access at the time the Authorization API is invoked, or the Subject may be of interest in a Search API call.

-A Principal is a JSON ({{RFC8259}}) object that has the following fields:
+A Subject is a JSON ({{RFC8259}}) object that has the following fields:

 id:
 : REQUIRED.
 A field, whose value is of type `string`, which uniquely identifies the user within the scope of a PEP.
 This identifier could be an email address, or it might be an internal identifier such as a UUID or employee ID.